Community development and sustainable management of the Nam Phaak river basin

 - Management committees are composed of 23.4 % women.

 - The forest surface decrease stop has not been monitored during the project.

 Conclusions from the ex-post visit (May 2018)

 The project funded by Fondation Ensemble was very relevant and would have won in clarity if it had been better integrated into the larger project funded by the European Union (PRPU – Poverty Reduction Project Oudomxay).
 The participation of women remains difficult for social, qualification, workload and cultural reasons.
 The average annual income per household increased by 31% between 2013 and 2017.
 The evolution of income sources between 2013 and 2017 demonstrates the increasing diversity of household income sources over the life of PRPU, which has enhanced the resilience of local farmers.
-In 2013, they were reliant on rice, maize and cash crops for 60% of their income, but by 2017 these accounted for only 43% and planted NTFP (non timber forest products) such as galangal and cardamom, as well as livestock increased in relative importance.
+In 2013, they were reliant on rice, maize and cash crops for 60% of their income, but by 2017 these accounted for only 43% and planted NTFP such as galanga and cardamom, as well as livestock increased in relative importance.
 Cardamom in particular has been highly successful, not only contributing directly to over 10% of farmer income, but also in reducing the use of chemicals and providing an incentive to protect the forest.
 It truly has been a very successful intervention.